Le Puy-en-Velay, Haute-Loire tourism & sightseeing

 Explore Le Puy-en-Velay

-Le Puy is above all famous for being the starting point of one of the main pilgrimage paths in France that lead to Santiago de Compostella, and the religious monuments that are a result of this important historical role.
-The most important historical monuments to visit in Le-Puy-en-Velay are:
+Le Puy is most famous for being the starting point of one of the main pilgrimage paths in France that lead to Santiago de Compostella, and the religious monuments that are a result of this important historical role.
+The most important historical monuments to visit in Le-Puy-en-Velay are below.

 The Chapel Saint-Michel d'Aiguilhe

 A remarkable site perched high on a rocky pinnacle, the chapel was built in the 10th century.
-Hike up the (many) steps to the Church of St Michel, and be glad that you are not carrying the material for its construction with you.
-Its construction was a remarkable feat completed in the 10th century by the Bishop of Le-Put to celebrate his return from his pilgrimage.
+Hike up the numerous steps to the Church of Saint-Michel, and be glad that you are not carrying the material for its construction with you.
+Its construction was a remarkable feat by the Bishop of Le-Put to celebrate his return from his pilgrimage.

-The chapel also contains the treasury, and some impressive frescoes.
+The chapel also contains a treasury and some impressive frescoes.

-The Corneille Rock bearing the statue of Mary and baby Jesus
+Corneille rock: the statue of Mary and Jesus

 The path up the rock to the statue is a peaceful stroll, leading to fine views across the town and surrounding region.